Central Valley tourism industry expecting big boost from California reopening

-OAKHURST, California (KGPE/KSEE) — California reopened its economy and lifted most COVID-19 restrictions on June 15, a long-awaited moment for Central Valley businesses reliant on tourism.
+OAKHURST, Calif.
+(KGPE/KSEE) –California reopened its economy and lifted most Covid-19 restrictions on June 15, a long-awaited moment for Central Valley businesses reliant on tourism.

 “Hopefully more travelers will feel comfortable coming to our outdoor spaces in Madera County, and coming to our restaurants, wine bars, distilleries,” said Brooke Smith of Visit Yosemite.
 “Everyone is reopening, all of our businesses that spent most of last year closed.”